OrnitOnGithub/lan-chatroom/README.md

 Now that your browser opened the app, you can start chatting.

+If your browser says "page not found" or anything along those lines, just try reloading the page.
+This is a pseudo race condition between the browser openning and the web app starting.

 To close the app, press `ctrl+c` in your terminal.

 /!\ **WARNING:** You will only recieve and see messages that are sent while the script is running on your computer.